K-OC/webhook-analytics/README.md

 ### Submit Contact Form

 The `submitContactForm` function is used to submit a contact form to a Discord webhook.
 It accepts two parameters: `webhookToken` and `fields`.
 The `webhookToken` is the URL of your Discord webhook where the form submission will be sent.
-The `fields` parameter is an optional object that contains the form field values.
+The `fields` parameter is an object that contains the form field values.

 Here's an example of how to use the `submitContactForm` function: